+no_residual_data_flag equal to 1 specifies that no residual data are present for the current coding unit. no_residual_data_flag equal to 0 specifies that residual data are present for the current coding unit.

+When no_residual_data_flag is not present, its value is inferred to be equal to 0.

 Transform tree semantics

 The variable InterTUSplitDirection defines how a transform block is split into four blocks with smaller horizontal or vertical size for the purpose of transform coding.
 The blocks are half horizontal and vertical size when PredMode is equal to MODE_INTRA or InterTUSplitDirection is equal to 2, full horizontal and quarter vertical size when InterTUSplitDirection is equal to 0, quarter horizontal and full vertical size when InterTUSplitDirection is equal to 1.
 InterTUSplitDirection is specified as follows.